 Key research tools:

 - Go Premium for maximum reach: LinkedIn offers a premium business account that allows you to engage with people outside your circle.
-It also gives you access to handy features to target specific demographics, and many businesses use a Premium account for corporate research.
+It also gives you access to handy features to target specific demographics.
+That’s why many businesses use a Premium account for corporate research.
 For small businesses, however, a Premium account might not be worth the cost for the additional insights it provides.

 - Check out awards & endorsements: As a professional networking site, LinkedIn is all about showing off your skills and achievements.
 Users can list awards on their profile and have key skills endorsed by other connections.
 Study the profiles of your ideal buyer and check out their recommendations and endorsements.
 With this information, you can develop services and content that appeal to customers’ needs.